Jira Project Management: A Full Guide for Beginners

 Maybe you’ve never heard of it before.
 Maybe you’ve opened the tool a few times when working with the software team.
 Either way, you’re now at the helm of a project that’s housed in Jira.
 That means you need to get a handle on Jira, and how it can be used for project management.
 Quick.
-Here’s your primer on this popular tool — and Jira project management as a whole.
+Here’s your primer on this popular tool and managing projects with it.

 Find out what Jira is, how it works, and how you can use it in the context of project management.